mpowerrenterprise/find-your-hotel/readme.md

 ## Introduction

-This project aims to provide a web-based platform to search and find a suitable hotel and restaurant, this web portal contains a lot of hotels information those data can be entered using its backend panel.
+This project aims to provide a web-based platform to search and find a suitable hotel and restaurant in Sri Lanka, this web portal contains a lot of hotels information those data can be entered using its backend panel.
+We can filter out hotels and restaurants based on district and division.

 ## Technology and Frameworks